Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 InvestNow doesn’t charge any transaction fees, but you’ll need to pay a fee to the fund manager.
 This varies depending on the fund you choose — as a general guide, expect to pay anywhere between 0.2% and over 3%.

-The choice is more limited with Sharesies, where you can invest in a total of eight funds from the following fund managers:
+The choice is more limited with Sharesies, where you can invest in a total of nine funds from the following fund managers:

 Sharesies doesn’t charge fees on managed funds, so you’ll need to check with the fund provider for details of all costs involved.